mca91/RWSIM/README.md

 )
 ```

-We may use a subset of these `k` differences by suppliying an index vector for the lags to be excluded to `remove_lags`:
+We may use a subset of these `k` differences by supplying an index vector for the lags to be excluded to `remove_lags`:

 ```r
 S2_AR(